Government agencies communicate via

 Once an ethnicity is chosen for the household, it will remain the same when the flat owners subsequently sell their flat on the open market.

 The SPR quota ensures that SPR families can better integrate into the local community.
 Malaysians are excluded from this quota because of their close cultural and historical similarities with Singaporeans.
 Non-Malaysian SPR households applying to buy an HDB resale flat need to be within the SPR quota for the block (8%) and neighbourhood (5%).

 In cases of bankruptcy or divorce, additional requirements may have to be met before the flat can be sold off.

-Under the Housing and Development Act, as long as any of the HDB flat owners is a Singapore Citizen, the consent of the Official Assignee is not required in the event that the flat owners wish to sell the flat.
+Under the Housing and Development Act, as long as one of the HDB flat owners is a Singapore Citizen, the consent of the Official Assignee is not required in the event that the flat owners wish to sell the flat.

 If you go through a divorce after meeting the MOP, you can sell the flat if all eligibility conditions are met.

-You need to produce the following documents:
+You need to produce an Order of Court (if any), as well as one of the following documents:

 An official English translation of these documents by an interpreter of the Supreme Court or Family Justice Courts is required if the documents are not in any of the 4 official languages.

 If the MOP has not been met, please write to us via our e-Feedback form with your divorce documents.
 We will assess your situation and contact you.